Spark-Huang/Community_of_Shared_Future/README.md

     - Referral to nephrologist for further evaluation
     """

-    # Initialize the MedicalCoderSwarm with the detailed patient case
+    # Initialize the JusticeLeague with the detailed patient case
-    swarm = MedicalCoderSwarm(
+    swarm = JusticeLeague(
         patient_id="Patient-001",
         max_loops=1,
         # patient_documentation=patient_case,